A top view of a planter with multiple plants in it.

 Needs more frequent wateringNeeds less frequent watering

-Improper Light
+Improper light

 Plants need the right amount of light for their specific needs.
 Low-light indoor plants may droop and wilt if they're getting too much harsh direct sunlight.
 On the flip side, high-light plants like fiddle leaf figs aren't getting enough light without several hours of direct sunlight or very bright grow lights.